AQingZeo/tft_info_collector/README.md

 ├── raw/
 │   ├── players.json
 │   └── matches/
-└── processed/   # adding later
+│       └── NA1_*.json
+└── clean/
+    └── matches_NA1.csv
 ```

+Raw data is preserved so you can re‑clean with different schemas later.

 ---

+## Versioning philosophy

+- `1.0.0` = stable data pipeline + usable CLI
+- Future versions may:
+  - add new cleaning presets
+  - add new derived metrics
+  - refine schemas
+- Breaking changes will increment the **major version**

+---

 ## License

-GNU GPL-3.0
+GNU GPL‑3.0

+Commercial reuse by third‑party services is restricted.
+Personal research, forks, and learning use are encouraged.

+---

 ## Disclaimer

 This project is **not affiliated with Riot Games**.

-All data is fetched via the official Riot API and used for research and analysis purposes only.
+All data is accessed via the official Riot API and used strictly for
+research and analysis purposes.